Advertisement

 1 / 7

-Losing weight can be tough, but keeping the pounds off can be even harder.
-Some research suggests dieters who have successfully lost weight are likely to pack the pounds back on in the months and years that follow.
+Losing weight is not always simple, and keeping the pounds off can also be challenging.
+Some research suggests dieters who have successfully lost weight are likely to regain weight in the months and years that follow.
 Some may even gain more than they lost.

-Charan Donkor, MD, a bariatric surgeon with Westside Regional Medical Center in Plantation, Florida, reveals some of his top tips for maintaining a steady weight.
+Charan Donkor, MD, a bariatric surgeon and founder of the Center for Advanced Robotic and Endoscopic Surgery in Plantation, Florida, reveals some of his top tips for maintaining a steady weight.

 feet on a scale